shivannis/xandr-docs-public/xandr-docs/articles/curate/create-a-curated-deal-line-item.md

 **Universal categories**

-Universal categories are defined by Xandr.
-When Xandr reviews inventory, we apply these categories based on the inventory's content.
+Universal categories are defined by Microsoft Advertising.
+When Microsoft Advertising reviews inventory, we apply these categories based on the inventory's content.
 For example, a car dealership placement group would be assigned to the "Autos & Vehicles" category.
 Sellers can apply universal categories when self-reviewing inventory as well.

 By default, your curated deal line item will target all universal categories.
 However, you can narrow your targeting to include or exclude specific universal categories:

 1. On the **Universal Categories** tab, include or exclude custom categories.
-    - The **Categories** lists shows all top-level universal categories defined by Xandr.
+    - The **Categories** lists shows all top-level universal categories defined by Microsoft Advertising.
 You can either include or exclude top-level categories or drill into a category to view its child categories.
     - The **Sub-Categories** list shows all child universal categories in the context of their parent categories.
 You can either include or exclude sub-categories.
      > [!NOTE]